In the craft sector, obtain the Master Craftsmanship by attending preparatory classes or through VAE

 Applicants are free to put together their own study programme suited to their own pace.
 When registering they choose the modules that they would like to attend.

-Classes start in general between mid- and late September and last until the end of March of the following year.
+Classes start in general mid-September and last until the end of March, or, with some exceptions, until the beginning of July of the following year.

 Registration fees for the preparatory classes amount to 600 euros per year of registration.
 Registration fees for the exams are set at 300 euros per exam session.